functionless/eventual-website/blog/2023-04-04-eventualCloud-Part-2-Features.md

 hide_table_of_contents: false
 ---

-In the previous part, [Announcing Eventual Part 2 - Features](./2023-04-04-eventualCloud-Part-2-Features.md), we introduced the philosophy behind Eventual.
+In the previous part, [eventualCloud Part 1 - Philosophy](./2023-04-04-eventualCloud-Part-2-Features.md), we introduced the philosophy behind Eventual.
 How we envision a world where programming massively scalable, distributed systems in the cloud is as simple as writing local programs.
 In this second part, we'll give an overview of Eventual's features and developer experience.

 ## Service